plasma-umass/slipcover/README.md

 <img src="benchmarks/benchmarks.png?raw=True" align="right" width="50%"/>

 The image on the right shows the execution time of a few benchmarks.
-It compares how long they take to run while tracking coverage using [Coverage.py](https://github.com/nedbat/coveragepy) and tracking coverage using Slipcover, relative to their normal running times.
+It compares how long they take to run while tracking coverage using [Coverage.py](https://github.com/nedbat/coveragepy), in orange, and tracking coverage using Slipcover, in blue, relative to their normal running times.

 The first two benchmarks are the test suites for [scikit-learn](https://scikit-learn.org/stable/) and [Flask](https://flask.palletsprojects.com/);